Texas Senators tout property tax plan they say could save homeowners $750+ - NewsBreak

 Across the Capitol, House Speaker Dade Phelan is championing a different plan.
 House Bill 2 would lower the amount a home’s value can raise year-over-year to five percent, down from the current 10% appraisal cap.
 But Lt.
 Gov. Patrick says that won’t gain ground in his chamber.

 “I think it’s just because of some misinformation about what the caps do,” Lt.
-Gov. said of the House’s plan.
+Gov. Patrick said of the House’s plan.
+“The appraisal values are not nearly as significant as they once were, they’re almost nonexistent in the final tax level.
+And some people just don’t really understand that.
+So no need to reduce the cap.
+It does nothing for seniors, and it only will allow tax rates to go up right now.”

 He and Sen. Bettencourt argued appraisal caps would not impact retired homestead owners or those whose values are dropping.
 When Lt.
 Gov. Patrick first ran for state senate, lowering the appraisal cap even further than the current House plan was his top priority.